-6.78 We have also considered whether, in respect of Complaint 2, Councillor Cunnington's comments amount to bringing his office or the Council into disrepute.
+6.53 We have also considered whether Councillor Cunnington's comment amounts to bringing his office or the Council into disrepute.

-6.79 The definition of Disrepute in the Code is set out above in paragraph 3.5.
+6.54 The definition of Disrepute in the Code is set out above in paragraph 3.5.
 The LGA Guidance states: